cloudmesh-community/hid-sp18-505/notebook.md

 # Todos
 * 2018/03/06 Checked on class status in Piazza.
 Little busy this week with wife's birthday and work in another class.
-* 2018/03/06 Added makefile for Swagger project
+* 2018/03/06 Added makefile for Swagger project.
+* 2018/03/07 Realized I should dockerize the client too.

 ### Scratch Notes and Reminders
  - Left off on p.
 80 in handbook.